DBOS-project/apiary/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**This repository is research code and no longer maintained.
+The students working on it have graduated.**

 Welcome to Apiary!
 Apiary is a transactional function-as-a-service (FaaS) framework for building database-oriented applications such as microservices and web service backends.
 Apiary provides an easy-to-use Java interface that supports general computation